 The City’s logo is modelled on the knight, which is one of the most powerful and flexible pieces in the game of chess.
 The significance of the white horse emanates from the historical and mythological representation of strength, courage and fertility.
 The symbol of the white horse in celtic mythology comes from the Goddess Epona (Gaul), Macha (Eire) and Rhiannon (Britain), each a guardian of good fortune ‘for monarch and tribe’.
 In astrology the white horse characterises freedom, strength and growth.

 Council values its staff and the contribution they make to the organisation and the wider community.
-As at 30 June 2010, Council’s workforce is approximately 1121 employees, with 639 people in equivalent full time positions.
-Whitehorse has a high percentage of staff who live locally with approximately 44 per cent of the workforce, (494 staff members) living in the municipality.
+As at 30 June 2017, there were 706.40 equivalent full-time positions.
+Whitehorse has a high percentage of staff who live locally with approximately 38 per cent of the workforce (500 staff members) living in the municipality.

-In pursuing our goals, Whitehorse City Council believes and is committed to, these values:
+In pursuing our goals, Whitehorse City Council believes and is committed to the following values: